 - hiring necessary personnel and setting their salaries;

 - letting all contracts and paying all bills, and arranging for the revenue necessary to operate District 121.

 Individual Board members may not act alone or make decisions binding upon the Board or District 121.

 To contact the Board of Education: email@example.com

-This is an official notice of a Regular Meeting of the Board of Education of Warren Township High School scheduled for Tuesday, March 19, 2019.
+This is an official notice of a Regular Meeting of the Board of Education of Warren Township High School scheduled for Tuesday, November 19, 2019.
 The first agenda item will be an Executive Session beginning at 6:30 p.m. in the Board Conference Room of the District Office.
-The open meeting will re-commence at 7:30 p.m. in the Almond Campus Library, both located at Warren Township High School, 34090 Almond Road, Gurnee, Illinois within the boundaries of the District.
+There will be a public hearing for the 2019 Tax Levy at 7:30 p.m. and the open session will re-commence at 7:30 p.m. in the Almond Campus Library, all located at Warren Township High School, 34090 Almond Road, Gurnee, Illinois within the boundaries of the District.